Our Best Minimalist Living Tips

 You’ve heard this a million times before, but that’s because it works.
 Practicing gratitude is an incredible happiness booster and positive thinking restructures your brain.

 Be diligent in your use if technology.
 After determining your short list of minimal apps and useful online sites and services, cut out the rest.
 The pervasiveness of devices leads to an overload of stimuli that distracts and disengages.
+Minimalist living tips and tricks cannot be complete without addressing the digital aspects of our life.

 The wheel of life helps you map out each area of your life and easily evaluate whether it’s in line with your overarching vision.
 It’s an excellent developmental tactic that helps you identify themes that need attention so they don’t disproportionately distract or hinder your progress.